gontract/gontract/README.md

 * postconditions
 * (class) invariants

-while class invariants are indeed specific to OOP,  preconditions and postconditions can be applied more generally to routines (functions/methods):
+while class invariants are by their name alone  quite evidently indeed specific to OOP,  the hypothesis that this project aims to support is that preconditions and postconditions can be applied more generally to routines (functions/methods) in non-OOP languages as well.

 ## Preconditions and Postconditions